Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Generic de Bruijn successors based on the PRR

 Let $\omega = w_1w_2 \cdots w_n$ be a binary string.
 Define the \defo{conjugate} of $\omega$ to be $\hat \omega = \overline{w_1}w_2\cdots w_n$.
 Similar to Hierholzer's cycle-joining approach discussed in Section~\ref{sec:euler}, Theorem 3.5 from~\cite{framework} can be applied to systematically join together the \emph{ordered} cycles $\bR_1, \bR_2, \ldots, \bR_t$ given certain representatives $\alpha_i$ for each $\bR_i$.
 This theorem is restated as follows when applied to the PRR and the function $f(\omega) = w_1 \oplus w_2 \oplus w_n$.

 \begin{theorem} For each $1< i \leq t$, if the conjugate $\hat \alpha_i$ of the representative $\alpha_i$ for cycle $\bR_i$ belongs to some $\bR_j$ where $j < i$, then

 is a de Bruijn successor. \end{theorem} Together, the ordering of the cycles and the sequence $\alpha_2, \alpha_3, \ldots , \alpha_t$ correspond to a rooted tree, where the nodes are the cycles $\bR_1, \bR_2, \ldots, \bR_t$ with $\bR_1$ designated as the root.
-There is an edge between two nodes $\bR_i$ and $\bR_j$ where $i>j$, if and only if $\hat \alpha_i$ is in $\bR_j$.
+There is an edge between two nodes $\bR_i$ and $\bR_j$ where $i>j$, if and only if $\hat \alpha_i$ is in $\bR_j$; we say that $\bR_j$ is the \defo{parent} of $\bR_i$.
 Each edge represents the joining of two cycles similar to the technique used in Hierholzer's Euler cycle algorithm (see Section~\ref{sec:euler}).
 An example of such a tree for $n=6$ is given in the following example.

 \begin{exam} Consider the cycles $\bR_1, \bR_2, \ldots , \bR_{12}$ for $n=6$ from Example~\ref{exam:PRR} along with their corresponding RL-reps $\alpha_i$ for each $\bR_i$.
 For each $i>1$, $\hat \alpha_i$ belongs to some $\bR_j$ where $j<i$.
 Thus, we can apply Theorem~\ref{thm:framework} to obtain a de Bruijn successor $g(\omega)$ based on these representatives.
 The following tree illustrates the joining of these cycles based on $g$: